 \section{Related Work}

 \parab{Impact or risk estimation in networking.} No prior work considers CLP-aware failure mitigation but several estimate the impact or future risk of management operations.
-Janus~\cite{Alipourfard_Janus} focuses on risk estimation for DC management operations; RSS~\cite{Yiting_RSS} estimates risk for backbone management; TEAVAR~\cite{Bogle_TEAVAR} and~\cite{Risk-Optical-Backbone, OSPF-Risk} route traffic in production wide area networks to minimize long-term impact; and~\cite{Mitra-Stochastic-TE-Risk} models the risk of demand uncertainty and its impact on revenue in a WAN.
+Janus~\cite{Alipourfard_Janus} focuses on risk estimation for datacenter management operations.
+RSS~\cite{Yiting_RSS} estimates the risk for backbone management.
+TEAVAR~\cite{Bogle_TEAVAR} and~\cite{Risk-Optical-Backbone, OSPF-Risk} route traffic in production wide area networks to minimize long-term impact.~\cite{Mitra-Stochastic-TE-Risk} models the risk of demand uncertainty and its impact on revenue in a WAN.
 Other approaches minimize the impact of failures without explicitly accounting for risk~\cite{FFC-HARRY, Arrow-Manya}.

 NetPilot~\cite{Wu_NetPilot} and CorrOpt~\cite{Zhuo_CorrOpt} are closest to \sysname.
-These can fail to produce mitigations with minimal CLP impact (see~\secref{sec:motivation}) because they: (a) ignore the failure pattern; (b) do not account for changes in traffic after they mitigate; (c) use proxy metrics (\eg maximum utilization), that only loosely correlate with CLPs, to quantify impact; and (d) estimate impact on a healthy network, which makes it difficult to analyze the impact of undoing previous mitigations.
+These can fail to produce mitigations with minimal CLP impact (see~\secref{sec:motivation}) because they (a) ignore the failure pattern, (b) do not account for traffic changes, (c) use proxy metrics (\eg maximum utilization) that only loosely correlate with CLPs, and (d) estimate impact on a healthy network, which limits the set of mitigations they support.

-\parab{Computing fair share.} Prior work assumes flows follow max-min fairness, which matches the objective of TCP~\cite{Ben-StatisticalBWSharing}, and either employ optimization~\cite{Singla-Jellyfish, Namyar-TUB, SWAN, danna-practical-max-min}, use simulations~\cite{parsimon}, or iterative algorithms~\cite{Lavanya-sPerc, Jain-B4, Bottleneck-Ros-Giralt,danna-upward,ros2001theory} to find the fair share.
-These approaches are limited; they either focus on throughput-limited flows or assume flow rates are only limited by the network capacity and ignore packet drops.
+\parab{Computing fair share.} Prior work assumes flows follow max-min fairness, which matches the objective of TCP~\cite{Ben-StatisticalBWSharing}, and either employ optimization~\cite{Singla-Jellyfish, Namyar-TUB, SWAN, danna-practical-max-min,max-min}, use simulations~\cite{parsimon}, or iterative algorithms~\cite{Lavanya-sPerc, Jain-B4, Bottleneck-Ros-Giralt,danna-upward,ros2001theory,max-min} to find the fair share.
+These approaches are limited; they assume flow rates are only limited by the network capacity and ignore packet drops.